 glxgears

-command to start the GLX program.If the following window appears, the GRID driver works as expected.
+command to start the GLX test program.If the following window appears, the GRID driver works as expected.

 References

-If you purchase a vGPU-accelerated Windows instance and install a GRID driver on the instance, you can use the instance in graphics acceleration and rendering scenarios, such as OpenGL, Direct3D, and cloud gaming scenarios.
-For more information, see Install a GRID driver on a GPU-accelerated compute-optimized or vGPU-accelerated Windows instance.
+If you purchase a vGPU-accelerated Windows instance and install the GRID driver on the instance, you can use the instance in graphics acceleration and rendering scenarios, such as OpenGL, Direct3D, and cloud gaming scenarios.
+For more information, see Install the GRID driver on a GPU-accelerated compute-optimized or vGPU-accelerated Windows instance.

-A GRID driver can be automatically loaded when you create a GPU-accelerated instance.
+The system can automatically load the GRID driver when you create a GPU-accelerated instance.
 For more information, see Create a GPU-accelerated instance.